stonezyg/modernize-apps-katacoda/scenarios/developer-intro/04-live-sync.md

 Now `oc` is watching the `deployments/` directory for changes to the `ROOT.war` file.
 Anytime that file changes, `oc` will copy it into the running container and we should see the changes immediately (or after a few seconds).
-This is much faster than waiting for a full re-build and re-deploy.
+This is much faster than waiting for a full re-build and re-deploy of the container image.

 **2. Make a change to the UI**

 Next, let's make a change to the app that will be obvious in the UI.

-First, open `src/main/webapp/app/css/coolstore.css`{{open}}, which contains the CSS stylesheet for the Coolstore app.
+First, open `src/main/webapp/app/css/coolstore.css`{{open}}, which contains the CSS stylesheet for the CoolStore app.

 Add the following CSS to turn the header bar background to Red Hat red (click **Copy To Editor** to automatically add it):